jaredwray/cacheable/README.md

 ## License

-node-cashew is licensed under the MIT license.
+node-cache-manager is licensed under the MIT license.